BrandonCorey/LS_171/study_guide.md

  - The slowest device in the connection is referred to as the "bottleneck"
    - This doesn't have to be a network device, as the bottleneck could be something like a wire or cable as well (CAT5 ethernet for example)
    - A bottleneck could also be the a point in the connection with congestion, with is certainly not a device

+## How do lower level protocols operate ##

+### Data Link: Ethernet Protocol ###
+**PDU** - Ethernet frame
+- Encapsulates data from the Network layer above (lowest layer where encapsulation takes place)
+- The payload of the PDU at this layer is essentially a stream of bits
+  - The ethernet protocol adds structure to this binary data

+**Important fields in ethernet frame**
+- Source and Destination MAC address - 6 bytes long each.
+Says which device sent the data, and which it is to be delivered (within a local network)
+ - Note that **MAC addresses** are "burined-in" to any network enabled device by the manufacturere.
+Essentally an ID number
+- Length - Size of the data payload in bytes
+- Frame Check Sequence - A checksum created by sender of data with an algorithm.
+Reciever uses same algoirthm on the data to generate checksum, and compares to sender
+ - If the checksums are different, data has been losses or corrupted, and the frame is dropped

+**Notes about MAC addresses**
+There are static ID addresses for network enabled devices (devices that have a NIC card)
+- Local network devices like switches have MAC tables that they use to route data to the correct device using MAC source address and destination address, specified by the Ethernet protocol
+  - The switch will figure out the MAC addresses through communication with the devices on the network, and map them to a port on itself